 These faders use magnetic non-contact mechanisms with no noise and no bleed.
-Each fader has REVERSE and CONTOUR controls on the front panel.
+Each fader has REVERSE and CONTOUR controls.

 Channel Meters

 Each PGM channel has a mono meter to assist in setting levels.
 These meters are quasi-peak with peak hold.
 The goal is to stay out of the red.